angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 ### Spell Restrictors

 Spell restrictors are things that place a limitation of how many spells you may be able to cast in a given turn.
-Cards like {{Ethersworn Canonist}} or
-{{Deafening Silence}} both achieve this well.
+Cards like :card[Ethersworn Canonist] or :card[Deafening Silence] both achieve this well.
 Just like the limitations with the tax effects, these generally only seek to slow you down rather than prevent a full game win and both can be played around.